Antrell Taylor: 2023–2024

 Taylor beat Bubba Wilson, a two-time NCAA qualifier, in Nebraska's wrestle-offs to become the 165-pound starter after gaining weight in the offseason.
 Taylor started the season with a seven-match win streak and an individual championship at the 2023 Navy Classic before losing to Giano Petrucelli during the 2023 Cliff Keen Invitational.
 On January 19, 2024, he won his first Big Ten dual match against Blaine Brenner of Minnesota.
 On February 9, Taylor upset Cameron Amine of Michigan in the first tiebreaker period.

 2024–2025

 Before the 2024–25 season, Taylor moved back down to 157 pounds.
-Taylor began the season with individual championships at the 2024 Navy Classic and 2024 Cliff Keen Invitational.
-On January 26, 2025, Taylor was rested in Nebraska's dual meet against Michigan State due to a lower-body injury.
+He began the season with individual championships at the 2024 Navy Classic and 2024 Cliff Keen Invitational.
+On January 26, 2025, he was rested in Nebraska's dual meet against Michigan State due to a lower-body injury.